swoole/docker-swoole/README.md

 # Examples

-Following examples are for the latest images, the _amd64_ images, and the _arm64v8_ images only.
+**Following examples are for non-Alpine images only**.
 We don't have examples included for the Alpine images.

 You can use the image to serve an HTTP/WebSocket server, or run some one-off command with it. e.g.,